 As mentioned earlier in the basic maneuvering section, the boat's steering will usually pull to one side or the other to some degree.
 This effect is caused by a non-horizontal prop shaft angle and the torque reaction of the propeller.
-If equipped with power trim, adjust the prop shaft angle by using the tilt or trim switch.
-Most engines have a trim tab that can be adjusted so there is very little pull on the helm wheel at one given speed or trim angle.
-This is done by setting the trailing edge of the trim tab on the stern drive of the engine in the direction the wheel is pulling.
+You can adjust the prop shaft angle by activating the trim switch on the shifter lever.
 Small adjustments should be made until the steering has neutral torque (does not pull in either direction) at the speed you desire.
-We suggest adjusting it for your normal cruising speed.
-When running faster or slower than this speed, a small amount of steering pressure will always be present and is considered normal.